-Introduces rules of speaking in social situations and furthers understanding of spoken English.
+Students will continue to refine their understanding and production of spoken English.
+Rules for speaking in social situations will be introduced, and skills for effective listening will be developed.
 Students will learn to present and support their ideas and opinions and to respond to those of others using different levels of formality.
-They will also learn to organize and give short (3-5 minutes), planned oral presentations.
+They will also learn to organize and give short (3-5 minutes), planned oral presentations